 - towing / storage / administrative fees at the impound lot;

 - the attorney fees and costs to fight the case;

 - the expense to take an Uber or Taxicab;

 - the fees for the formal review hearing to fight the administrative suspension;

-- the reinstatement fees if you have an administrative suspension; and
+- the reinstatement fees if your administrative suspension is not invalidated at the formal review hearing; and

 - the cost for the evaluation and follow up counseling required to complete DUI school.

 After a Plea to a Lesser Charge under Florida Law

 If your DUI is reduced to a less serious charge such as DUI, you might still incur the following additional expenses: